tramanh06/rpms/README.md

 The process will crawl dblp for list of papers and store the (researcher, papers) information in a pickled file, `researchers_to_papers.p`.

+*Note:*

 `main_download_papers.py` will first crawl from arxiv, if not found, it'll query Google using Google Search API.
 Currently, Google API is used under Tram Anh's credentials and stored under `venv/keys.ini` (**do not** check in this file into version control, especially Github).
 We can only query 100 queries/day under free version.
 Therefore, a pickled file is used to keep track of what's left to query for the next day.
 The counter reset at 3pm Singapore time every day.

-To download papers from pickled file
+To download papers from pickled file (for subsequent downloads, once a pickled file has been created)

 ```
 python main_download_papers.py --pickled researchers_to_papers.p